Background

 Specify the priors (Priors)

 Now, we need to set the priors for the various parameters of the model.
-You can find the parameter priors below the tree prior.
+Under the Priors tab, you can find the parameter priors below the tree prior.

-We keep the default priors for the parameters gammaShape and kappa.
+We keep the default priors for the site model parameters gammaShape

 Specify the MCMC chain length (MCMC)